For daily wit & wisdom, sign up for the Almanac newsletter.

 Body

-There are many beautiful Easter symbols that have significance to us.
-But do you know why we celebrate with Easter eggs, rabbits, lilies, and the lamb?
+Many beautiful Easter symbols have significance to us.
+But do you know why we celebrate with Easter eggs, Easter bunnies, lilies, and lambs?
 Find out the surprising origins of Easter symbols—and share this information with friends and family!

 Easter is the most important feast day in the Christian church, celebrating the resurrection of Jesus Christ.
 The feast day is “movable” and always falls on the first Sunday after the first full Moon after the spring equinox.
 Find out more about how Easter’s date is determined!